Holidays in Retirement: A New Experience

 Fighting holiday blues?

-You’re not alone if you struggle during the holiday season.
+You are not alone if you struggle during the holiday season.
 There may be past experiences or loss that cloud the season.
 Perhaps expectations surrounding the holidays are overwhelming.
 Or perhaps difficult family dynamics make this a tricky and even dreadful time to navigate.
-The challenges that often come with the holidays make it even more important to care for yourself.
-Retirement may also present that opportunity to transform the holiday experience.
+Challenges that often come with the holidays make it even more important to care for yourself.
+Retirement may also present that opportunity to transform your holiday experience.

-Explore and find your own little ways to enjoy small moments throughout the season.
+How might you find joy in some of the small moments this season?
 Consider those things you enjoy most, and how you might incorporate them into each week, and especially after those situations that are most taxing for you.

 Tips for Coaches